symfonycorp/symfony-cloud-docs/billing.rst

 domains to your main environment.

-When a project is attached to a production plan, the Main environment runs on different hosts with dedicated ressources and can serve traffic to custom production domain names.
+When a project is attached to a production plan, the Main environment runs on different hosts with dedicated resources and can serve traffic to custom production domain names.

 How do I change my project plan?